Cori Sullivan

-Cori Michelle Sullivan (born January 1, 2001) is an American professional soccer player who plays as a forward.
-She played college soccer for the Arizona State Sun Devils and the Washington Huskies.
-Sullivan has previously played for Cruz Azul of the Liga MX Femenil and Glasgow City of the Scottish Women's Premier League.
+Cori Michelle Sullivan (born January 1, 2001) is an American former professional soccer player who played as a forward.
+She played college soccer for the Arizona State Sun Devils and the Washington Huskies before playing professionally for Cruz Azul of the Liga MX Femenil, Glasgow City of the Scottish Women's Premier League, and Lexington SC of the USL Super League.

 Early life

 Born into a family with four other sisters, Sullivan grew up in Prescott, Arizona, and attended BASIS Prescott High School.
 She initially played club soccer with the Scottsdale Blackhawks before joining SC Del Sol.
 With SC Del Sol, Sullivan won an AYSA State Cup Championship.
-She also was a member of the Arizona Olympic Development Program team and was named to the Championship All-Tournament and All-Region teams while with the ODP.
+She was also a member of the Arizona Olympic Development Program team, where she was named to the Championship All-Tournament and All-Region teams while with the ODP.

 College career

 Arizona State Sun Devils

 Despite having previously committed to the Pittsburgh Panthers, Sullivan changed plans and began playing with the Arizona State Sun Devils in 2018.
 She scored her first Sun Devil goal in her collegiate debut, a 3–1 victory over the Montana Grizzlies.
 She went on to score 1 more goal and record 2 assists over 18 total freshman appearances.

-However, throughout her freshman season, Sullivan had been suffering through Celiac Disease and consequently faced challenges while playing.
+Throughout her freshman season, Sullivan had been suffering through Celiac Disease and consequently faced challenges while playing.
 After being diagnosed with Hashimoto's disease in mid-2019, she elected to take a season away from soccer to focus on her health.
 Sullivan prepared to return to active play in 2020, but the COVID-19 pandemic and ACL injury delayed her return for another year.
 In her first start back from recovery, she scored a double overtime game-winner against UCLA to mark Arizona State's first win over the Bruins in 20 years.
 Sullivan was subsequently named the Pac-12 Offensive Player of the Week for her efforts.